sett-and-hive/ssacc/README.rst

 To Do: Add meaningful unit tests and refactor into more testable code.

-Unit testing is performed with `pytest <https://pytest.org/>`_. pytest has become the defacto Python unit testing framework.
+Unit testing is performed with `pytest <https://pytest.org/>`_. pytest has become the de facto Python unit testing framework.

 pytest will automatically discover and run tests by recursively searching for folders and ``.py``